rcooke-ast/PYPIT/doc/scripts.rst

 the user has already attempted a full reduction with ``run_pypeit``. following the details in :ref:`run-pypeit`.

-The user provides: (1) the PypeIt file, (2) the raw science file whose calibration file(s) you wish to re-run, and (3) the calibration step to re-run.
+The user provides: (1) the PypeIt file, (2) the calibration step to re-run to, and
+(3) either the raw science file whose calibration file(s) you wish to re-run or the calib_group ID.
 All steps up to and including the requested step will be run, although previous steps will be skipped if the calibration files are already present (these will be loaded, as appropriate).

 Users are strongly advised to use this script until you are happy with the calibration of this single step.
-Once you are, you should re-run the full reduction with ``run_pypeit`` after first removing all previously generated calibration and science files.
+Once you are, you should re-run the full reduction with ``run_pypeit`` after first removing *all* previously generated calibration and science files.

 The script usage can be displayed by calling the script with the ``-h`` option: